dk-khandelwal06/Employee-Attrition-Prediction-ML/README.md

-# 🤖 Employee Attrition Prediction (PRP Mini Project)
+# 🤖 Employee Attrition Prediction

 > 🚀 An end-to-end Machine Learning pipeline to predict employee attrition using Pattern Recognition techniques, data analysis, and visualization.